 Hi everyone!
 Welcome to the second Ask Judy column, where I’m answering questions submitted by readers.
 Over the years, I’ve been lucky to have spoken in front of groups, and I always include a question/answer period so anyone in the audience can let me know what’s on their mind.
 I want to expand this to include all of you.
 I’m here to listen to your concerns and offer advice to help you overcome what’s holding you back from reaching your full potential.
 Thanks for visiting—let’s jump in!

 I’m 23 and have been in the property management industry for 5 years.
 I worked my way up and have wanted to continue doing that.
-I recently was let go from my job and I am having trouble with a few things 1. staying motivated while not gaining any traction looking for another job and 2.
+I recently was let go from my job and I am having trouble with a few things: 1.
+Staying motivated while not gaining any traction looking for another job and; 2.
 I have been wondering if this is an opportunity to try something different.
-In the event that is it, I’m struggling with the confidence to do that due to of course just emotion but also potential lack of income.
+In the event that is it, I’m struggling with the confidence to do that.

 My questions is what advice would you give someone in their early 20’s who is unsure of their future?
 I feel like I don’t even know where to start to figure it out.